Nick Ferrari: Awards

 Ferrari's LBC show received the Sony Breakfast Show of the Year award in 2006, as well as the Arqiva Breakfast Show of the year in 2010.
 Ferrari was also awarded the Sony Speech Broadcaster of the year in 2009. and the Arqiva Gold Award in 2010 for "outstanding contribution to the industry over the last twelve months".

 Politics

 It was suggested in June 2006 by Conservative leader David Cameron that, if Ferrari joined the Conservative Party and put himself forward, Ferrari could win the ballot to be the party's candidate for Mayor of London.
 Ferrari indicated, however, that he would not stand, as he "did not want to leave the listeners".
 This role was eventually taken by Boris Johnson, who won the election.

-Ferrari does not recycle, because the number of recycling bins mean "you've lost your front garden", he told the BBC's Daily Politics in 2010.
+Ferrari does not recycle, because the number of recycling bins means "you've lost your front garden", he told the BBC's Daily Politics in 2010.

 Ferrari voted to Leave in the 2016 EU membership referendum, but did not agree with the government's settled status fee (which was later scrapped).

 In September 2019, Ferrari said, after a visit to Israel, "I'd been given an insight into a country that I've always admired and I now revered".